-1.5 The ICAO's joint project with the GEF-UNDP includes identifying and facilitating the implementation of measures to reduce international aviation $CO_2$ emissions.
-One important element of this project is a practical case study, consisting of the implementation of a $CO_2$ reduction measure that can be replicated in other States.
-These endeavour to facilitate States in pledging part of their domestic grant allocations be dedicated to green aviation related projects.
+1.7 ICAO's joint project with the GEF-UNDP includes identifying and facilitating the implementation of measures to reduce international aviation CO_2 emissions.
+An important element of this 2 million USD project is a practical pilot project in Jamaica, consisting of the implementation of a CO_2 reduction measure that could be replicated in other States.